azhariqbal1308/azhar-iqbal/README.md

 # Hello, I'm Azhar Iqbal
 <a href="https://www.linkedin.com/in/azhariqbalcyber/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 A passionate and dedicated Information Security Engineer with  2 years of experience in security solutions deployment and client support.
 I specialize in implementing and managing a wide range of security solutions to safeguard client infrastructures.
-My expertise includes deploying and optimizing security systems to meet client needs.
+My expertise includes deploying and optimizing security systems to meet the specific needs of clients.

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity.
 I am now eager to begin my professional career in this field, with a strong interest in roles such as Security Operations Center (SOC) Analyst or Identity and Access Management (IAM), where I can contribute to securing digital environments and continuously grow my skills.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|